Transport and Infrastrucure News

-News on Transport developments and issues.
-We also post items of interest on transport from other organisations, including the government.
+See our Posts on Transport developments and issues realted to Guildford.
+We also post items of interest on transport from other organisations and areas, including the government which can influence the dbate on transport matters in Guildford.

 The Transport Group

-The group meets monthly with a group composed of members from a wide variety of backgrounds.
+The group meets quarterly composed of members from a wide variety of backgrounds.
 The group co-operates with other groups as required on major planning matters.

 The Group has produced a series of position papers on aspects of transport.
 Recently it has produced an overall paper on Transport please read here.